rafaelmata357/Disaster-Response-Pipeline/README.md

 ## How To Interact With Your Project

-- The Jupyter notebook in this repository follows the CRISPM methodology:
+- The project in this repository follows the CRISPM methodology:

 1. Business Understanding